uber/cadence/CONTRIBUTING.md

 * Alternatively, use `./docker/dev/mysql.yml` for MySQL dependency
 * Alternatively, use `./docker/dev/postgres.yml` for PostgreSQL dependency
 * Alternatively, use `./docker/dev/cassandra-esv7-kafka.yml` for Cassandra, ElasticSearch(v7) and Kafka/ZooKeeper dependencies
+* Alternatively, use `./docker/dev/cassandra-opensearch-kafka.yml` for Cassandra, OpenSearch(compatible with ElasticSearch v7) and Kafka/ZooKeeper dependencies

 ### 3. Schema installation
 Based on the above dependency setup, you also need to install the schemas.

 * If you use `cassandra.yml` then run `make install-schema` to install Casandra schemas
 * If you use `cassandra-esv7-kafka.yml` then run `make install-schema && make install-schema-es-v7` to install Casandra & ElasticSearch schemas
+* If you use `cassandra-opensearch-kafka.yml` then run `make install-schema && make install-schema-opensearch` to install Casandra & ElasticSearch schemas
 * If you use `mysql.yml` then run `install-schema-mysql` to install MySQL schemas
 * If you use `postgres.yml` then run `install-schema-postgres` to install Postgres schemas